 Robert Towns, the founder of Townsville was buried in Balmain Cemetery Sydney in 1873.
 When in 1940 the Cemetery was removed, relatives could re-inter bodies and remove headstones.

 Council accepted an offer of Robert’s Memorial statue.
 It was transported to Townsville at a cost of 23 pounds 10 shillings.
 And that’s how it is now erected on Castle Hill Townsville.

 The sun sets to the west of the hill and this sunset photo was taken on the track back from the Pill Box Lookout.

 Castle Hill Townsville Multi Purpose Shelters

 In 2021 two multi-purpose shelters were opened on the site of the old unused Panorama House Restaurant.
 They are located in a grassed park with pathways and wonderful views of Mount Stuart, the western suburbs of Townsville and Cape Cleveland.
 It will also be a fabulous place to view the Supercars Street Circuit race from.

 There is a water cooler near the Amenities block at the summit car park.

 Use insect repellent in early morning or late afternoon.

 Allow 45 minutes at the summit.

-Ask a local to point out places of interest.
+Ask a local to point out places of interest in the view below.